Constraints on the duration of inflation from entanglement entropy bounds

 where $a$ and $\epsilon$ are the usual symbols for the scale factor and the (first) slow-roll parameter for a quasi-dS expansion written as functions of the conformal time $\tau$.
 The quadratic action for $\zeta$, in terms of momentum modes, describes a collection of harmonic oscillators with a time-dependent mass term.
 This implies a difference between quasi-dS geometry and Minkowski background \cite{Brahma:2020zpk} -- sub-Hubble modes ($k \gg aH$) are in their quantum (Bunch-Davies) vacuum while the super-Hubble ones ($k\ll aH$) are in a (two-mode) squeezed state $\left|SQ\left(k,\tau\right) \right\rangle$ \cite{Albrecht:1992kf}.
 Thus, the ground state factorizes as

 Since the modes which exit the horizon during inflation can only be later observed, we consider the super-Hubble modes as our system ($\mathcal{S}$) while the sub-Hubble ones as environment ($\mathcal{E}$) (Fig.~\ref{Fig:1}).
+(The dynamics of this system has been studied in \cite{Brahma:2021mng}.)
 Finally, the non-linearity of GR also provides us with an interaction term which couples the sub- and super-Hubble modes, and thus, this interaction is universal and can never be \textit{turned off}.

 Mathematically, this translate into having a Hilbert space: $\mathcal{H} = \mathcal{H}_{\mathcal{S}} \otimes \mathcal{H}_{\mathcal{E}}$ where $\mathcal{H}_{\mathcal{S}} = \prod_k \mathcal{H}_{k}$, \;\;$|k|< aH$ and similarly for the sub-Hubble modes.
 The full Hamiltonian is given by $H = H^{(2)}_{\mathcal{S}} + H^{(2)}_{\mathcal{E}} + H_{\rm int}$, where